 While both credential stuffing and credential harvesting are designed to compromise user accounts, they represent different stages in the cycle of cybercrime.
 Credential stuffing leverages existing compromised data for unauthorized access across multiple platforms, whereas credential harvesting focuses on the initial acquisition of user credentials through deceitful means.

-As the name suggests, credential harvesting’s goal is to collect username and password combinations directly from users through deceptive means.
-This technique often involves phishing, like sending emails that appear to be from reputable sources asking for sensitive information, creating fake websites that mimic legitimate ones to trick users into entering their login details, or distributing malware that captures keystrokes.
+As the name suggests, credential harvesting aims to collect username and password combinations directly from users through deception.
+This technique often involves phishing, such as sending emails that appear to be from reputable sources asking for sensitive information, creating fake websites that mimic legitimate ones to trick users into entering their login details or distributing malware that captures keystrokes.

-The purpose of credential harvesting is to amass as many valid credentials as possible, which can later be used in credential stuffing attacks, sold on the dark web, or leveraged to gain direct unauthorized access to systems and data.
+Credential harvesting aims to amass as many valid credentials as possible, which can later be used in credential stuffing attacks, sold on the dark web, or leveraged to gain direct unauthorized access to systems and data.

 How credential stuffing works